Certification FAQs

 Where can I take the Contracting Certification Exam in-person?

-When you choose to schedule “at a test center”, the search function will default to Pearson Professional Centers (PPC)’s based on the zip code in your FAI CSOD profile address.
+When you choose to schedule “at a test center”, the search function will default to Pearson Professional Centers (PPC)’s based on the zip code in your FAI CSOD profile.
 If you are located near a DoD installation, you can also search to see if there is a test center on a base/post near you by choosing the “Military Community” link below the search bar in the “Find a Test Center” page.

 What if there are no Pearson Professional Centers (PPC), or military on-base test centers within commuting distance from my home of record or near my duty location?